mmletgo/autotranscription/README_EN.md

 [中文文档](README.md) | English

+## Core Value

+**Accelerate AI Conversations - Replace Typing with Voice**

+This project aims to solve a real pain point: **Speaking is always faster than typing when conversing with AI**.
+Especially when using programming AI tools like Claude Code, ChatGPT, or Cursor, you frequently need to describe requirements, explain problems, and discuss solutions.
+Traditional typing is not only slow but also interrupts your train of thought.

+With hotkey-triggered recording + AI speech recognition, you can:
+- **Boost Communication Efficiency**: Voice input is 3-5x faster than typing
+- **Maintain Flow of Thought**: Speak as you think, without being limited by typing speed
+- **Reduce Hand Strain**: After long coding sessions, using voice instead of typing relieves hand fatigue
+- **Focus on Core Issues**: Spend time thinking and solving problems, not typing

+---

 High-concurrency client-server architecture speech-to-text system based on Faster Whisper, supporting GPU acceleration and production environment deployment.

 ## Features